Jack Devnarain

-Jack Devnarain (born 9 February 1971), is a South African actor.
+Jack Devnarain (born 9 February 1971) is a South African actor.
 He is best known for the roles in the television serials The Ghost and the Darkness, Isidingo and Mayfair.

 Personal life

-He was born on 9 February 1971 in Tongaat, Durban, KwaZulu-Natal, South Africa.
+He was born on 9 February 1971 in Tongaat (now oThongathi), KwaZulu-Natal, South Africa.
 His mother was a drama teacher.

 He is married to Pam Devnarain and is a father of two children.

 Career

 He started his acting career in Durban through the community theatre circuit.
 During this period, he studied law at the University of KZN and graduated in 1993.
 In 1996, he made his acting debut in the film The Ghost and the Darkness with a minor role.
 Then in 1998, he appeared in the popular television serial Isidingo with a supportive role 'Rajesh Kumar' which became very popular.
 After graduation, he served in the Police Service for nine years until 2003 in the Rapid Response and Crime Prevention units where he was famous for his arrests and convictions.
 However, he continued to appear in television, cinema and theater during his busy lawful life.